 You could say the event business is in Terry O’Loughlin’s blood.
-As a third generation show producer and co-owner of the Portland based O’Loughlin Trade Shows, Terry has been working in trade shows for over 22 years.
+As a third generation show producer and co-owner of the Portland based O’Loughlin Trade Shows, Terry has been working in trade shows for over 25 years.
 With his two brothers, Bill and Peter, the company’s staff produces twelve shows each year.
 When Terry discovered that the Northwest Flower & Garden Show was up for sale, he jumped at the opportunity to produce the renowned show, the second largest garden show in the country.
-By all accounts, the show continues to be a huge success for both the gardening community and the company.
+By all accounts, the 2010 show was a huge success for both the gardening community and the company.

 Terry grew up in Portland, Oregon, and is an Oregon State University graduate.
-He and his wife, Karin (who serves as the Sponsor Manager for the show) have two active school-age children, Garrett and Ceanna, as well as one big bruiser of a dog, a Chesapeake Bay Retriever.
-The family spends most weekends outdoors enjoying the duck lake or some other activity, along with lots and lots of extended family.
+He and his wife, Karin (who serves as the Sponsor Manager for the show) have two active school-age children, Garrett and Ceanna, as well as one big bruiser of a hunting dog, a Chesapeake Bay Retriever.
+The family spends most weekends outdoors enjoying the duck lake, boy scouts or some other activity, along with lots and lots of extended family.
 Terry has always been a “people person,” and that is his favorite thing about the event business – the people.
 He loves all the different creative people that come together to make it all happen.
 For Terry, it’s all positive energy; something new and exciting every year.
 The people who work on the shows become family too.
 During move-in you can sometimes find him deftly maneuvering two push brooms at once, pitching in along with everyone else to get the show ready in a mere 72 hours.

 Terry is proud of his own garden, with its raised beds overflowing with vegetables.
 Most trees and shrubs have to be “dog proof” and his hydrangeas have done especially well.
 He enjoyed walking around the 2010 garden show – his first as the new owner – to get ideas, marveling at how much information and education you can get at the show, whether ogling the show gardens, browsing the exhibitors or sitting in on a seminar.
 Terry credits his mother’s love of gardening for giving him a passion for the garden show.
-He understands that with its 24-year history, the gardening community has a strong feeling of ownership of the show, and he wants to respect its rich traditions while also making it better and better every year, for both well-seasoned attendees and people experiencing the marvels of the show for the first time.
+He understands that with its 26-year history, the gardening community has a strong feeling of ownership of the show.
+He respects its rich traditions while also working on making the show better and better every year, for both well-seasoned attendees and people experiencing the marvels of the show for the first time.

-Jeff Swenson is one busy guy in his eighth year with O’Loughlin Trade Shows, where he manages the Tacoma branch and its eight employees, producing five OTS shows held at the Tacoma Dome.
+Jeff Swenson is one busy guy in his 13th year with O’Loughlin Trade Shows, where he manages the Tacoma branch and its nine employees, producing four other OTS shows held at the Tacoma Dome.
 In 2009 he was thrilled when OTS added the Northwest Flower & Garden Show to their family of shows, since for many years he attended the show and marveled at the stunning show gardens and all the great exhibitors.
 Little did he know that someday he’d be leading the team that produced the garden show.
 Born and raised in the Tri-Cities area and a graduate of Washington State University, he is an avid sports nut and follows all college sports very closely.
 His office in Tacoma is full of Cougar memorabilia from his travels to watch his favorite team play.
 The garden show also brought Jeff something he never expected – love.
 He met his fiancé, Linsley Grow, when she began serving as the show’s Event Manager for the Washington State Convention Center.
 They will be be wed in July, 2014 in the midst of planning the 2015 show.

 Jeff loves managing the garden show, since no two days are the same.
 In the event business, every day presents a new challenge and opportunity, and he feels he has gotten back even more than he has put in as he gets to know the great people of the Northwest gardening community.
 And he’s been learning more about gardening himself, experimenting with new plants and edible landscaping, picking up ideas from the professionals at the show.
 Right now his favorite plant is a ‘Rhode Island Red’ Japanese maple, probably because its brilliant crimson red in the fall reminds him of his favorite team’s colors.
-When Jeff is not at the office he also enjoys golf, traveling and spending time at his family’s beach house on Camano Island and Linsley’s parents’ farm in Eastern Washington.
+When Jeff is not at the office he and Linsley also enjoy golf, traveling and spending time at his family’s beach house on Camano Island and Linsley’s parents’ farm in Eastern Washington.

 Linda’s gardening has run the gamut from having a huge garden with a greenhouse where she started many plants from seed, to her cozy garden now – three dozen containers brimming with flowers, edibles and evergreens on her patio and front entry.
 She has a passion for rare conifers and brilliant tuberous begonias.
 Her newest plant acquisition is an Acer Palmatum “Shishi Gashira,” or Lion’s Head Maple.
 And her home is filled with botanical art from the garden show, since it’s a great place where nature lovers can find things they love for their home décor.
-An avid sports nut, Linda loves to play golf and watch the Seahawks and Mariners, as well as try her hand in the kitchen trying out new recipes for family and friends, so she’s looking forward to having cooking demonstrations at the show next year.
+An avid sports nut, Linda loves to play golf and watch the Seahawks and Mariners, as well as try her hand in the kitchen trying out new recipes for family and friends.

-Kyle enjoys working with everyone in the Tacoma and Portland offices of OTS as he manages the websites and graphic design for all the shows.
+Kyle enjoys working with everyone in the Tacoma and Portland offices of O’Loughlin Trade Show as he manages the websites and graphic design for all twelve OTS shows.
 Every year and every show is different and unique; there’s always something new and Kyle stays on top of the latest technology, like getting iPads for all the new indoor NWFGS ticket booths to make ticket purchases faster and easier for attendees.
-The fact that he works with his college roommates – Jeff and Nick – whom he met on his first day at WSU over twelve years ago, is just icing on the cake.
+The fact that he works with his college roommates – Jeff and Nick – whom he met on his first day at WSU over fifteen years ago, is just icing on the cake.
 You can imagine that the lunch break means spirited Cougar football talk.
 Like any true gardener, Kyle’s garden is only half complete.
 He designed and planted it all, and right now his favorite plant is his Star Magnolia.
 When he’s not working on the show or his garden, Kyle listens to rock and metal music (anything from Tool to the classic Pink Floyd’s ‘The Wall’) and loves to grab a burger at the Red Mill.
-He also enjoys golfing, waterskiing and going to concerts and, of course, sharing all things Cougar with his young children.
+He also enjoys golfing, waterskiing, going to concerts and, of course, sharing all things Cougar with his young children.